 - what they include in their fee

-Doulas Without Borders is an voluntary organisation which supports women in vulnerable times and financial hardship during pregnancy, birth and early motherhood.
-It has a network of voluntary doulas across the UK.
+- Doulas Without Borders: A network of voluntary doulas across the UK, supporting people in vulnerable times and financial hardship during pregnancy, birth and early motherhood.

 Are doulas insured?

-Not all doulas are insured and some doulas practice without training (there is no national regulation) Again, it’s best to ask your doula about training and insurance when you contact them.
+Not all doulas are insured, and some practise without training.
+(There is no national regulation.)
+It’s best to ask your doula about training and insurance when you contact them.

 How can I find a doula?

-The National Childbirth Trust (NCT) has a doula service across England and Scotland.
-These doulas have all completed a nine-month course recognised by Doula UK and developed by NCT in partnership with the University of Worcester.
+The NCT has a doula service across England and Scotland.
+These doulas have all completed a 9-month course that’s recognised by Doula UK and developed by NCT in partnership with the University of Worcester.
 All NCT doulas have professional insurance.

-Doula UK is a membership association of doulas in the UK, Republic of Ireland and Channel Islands.
-All members of Doula UK have completed a Doula UK approved preparation course and are recommended to have appropriate insurance.
+Doula UK is a membership association of doulas in the UK, the Republic of Ireland and the Channel Islands.
+All members of Doula UK have completed a Doula UK-approved prep course and are encouraged to have appropriate insurance.